joerick/joerick.me/_work/tingit.md

 Ting.it is a site that lets users create short movies or stop motion animations with their webcams.
 It was created to enable more emotional connection over social media, as a way of bridging the gap when using a service like Twitter.

-The site was built as a Django app, and had a fairly large JS frontend, especially for the ‘capture’ page.
+The site was built as a **Django** app, and had a fairly large **JavaScript** frontend, especially for the ‘capture’ page.
 I was the sole developer on the site, and worked very closely with designers Ben Pawle and Ken Smeed.

+After launching the site our focus on the project turned to [Tingbot](/work/tingbot/), which was originally conceved as a device for viewing Tings!